Yifeng-He/Text-Classification-with-Spark-on-Amazon-EMR-Hadoop-Cluster/README.md

 Run CustomerReviewClassification.scala to classify the customer review texts into five classes, using the input data: reviews_Automotive.txt.

-# Package the Scala project with SBT
+# Package the Scala Project with SBT

 1. Download sbt.rar and unpack it into C:\project\